 A radio show from the European Institute of Jewish Music, hosted by Hervé Roten

-In the first half of the XVIth century, several Marrano families, who fled the persecutions od the Spanish Inquisition, settled in the South West of the kingdom of France, in particular in Bordeaux and in Bayonne region.
+In the first half of the 16th century, several Marrano families, who fled the persecutions od the Spanish Inquisition, settled in the South West of the Kingdom of France, in particular in Bordeaux and in Bayonne region.
 Some gave up Judaism, but others continued practicing it secretly.

 Profiting of a royal protection as “new Christians”, these Portuguese merchants practiced illegally Judaism in secret during more than 250 years, until officially recognized as Jews in 1790.